brunorconte/brunorconte/README.md

 ### Sup?
 I'm Bruno Conte 👋
 ## I'm a MBA Student of Digitial Business at USP, Software Developer & Tech Enthusiast:
-- 💻 Currently programming in JavaScript and ECL.
+- 💻 Currently programming in Laravel PHP and VueJs using typescript as a software engineer at LexisNexis Risk Solutions.
 - 📈 Always dedicated to learn new skills e how to be a better developer.
 - 📚 Always studying React devolpemente ad its dependencies, while being available to work with different frameworks
 - 🏦 I was a bank manager for 4 years and left to become a software engineer.